zrolfs/MetaMorpheus/README.md

 1. Download [Neo-Fusion.zip](https://github.com/zrolfs/MetaMorpheus/releases/download/0.1.0/Neo-Fusion.zip) and unzip it.
 2. Download the files at [https://uwmadison.box.com/v/MetaMorpheusPublic](https://uwmadison.app.box.com/folder/50992423301).
-3. Open Neo-Fusion.exe, and drag and drop the raw spectra file and the compressed Uniprot XML database into the GUI.
+3. Open Neo-Fusion.exe and drag and drop the raw spectra file and the compressed Uniprot XML database into the GUI.
 4. Add a "Full Neo-Fusion Run" to the task list, located in the top right.
 The defaults parameters are well suited for the example data.
 5. Click Run All Tasks!